rachaelkalicun/evercooked_blog/source/blog/chicken-matzo-ball-soup.html.md

   - Add the chicken bones and skin, onion, half the parsley, carrots, and celery to a large pot.
 (If you prefer your carrots and celery less soft, you can wait and add them later.)
 Season with salt and pepper and cover with water.
 Bring to a boil and then reduce to a simmer.
 Cover and let it cook for about 2 hours, stirring occasionally.
   - While the broth simmers, mix the eggs, oil, matzo meal, salt and pepper (if using), and broth in a bowl.
 Stir until uniform.
 Cover and refrigerate for 20 minutes.
   - Use tongs or a slotted spoon to remove the bones and skin.
 Taste the broth and adjust seasoning if needed.
 If you held back the vegetables earlier, add them now.
   - Wet your hands and form the chilled matzo mixture into 1-inch balls.
 Drop them gently into the soup.
 Cover, reduce to a simmer, and cook for 30–40 minutes, until puffed and tender.
+Don't rush them because hard matzo balls are disappointing.
   - Stir in the shredded chicken and remaining chopped parsley.
 Simmer until everything is warmed through.
   - Ladle into bowls and serve warm.
 Add more parsley to finish if you'd like.
 cuisine: Jewish